Quick Intro: Breathing in Pilates

 What’s it good for?

-Are looked at in the “Breathing” post – here
+Check out the “Breathing” post – here

 Lateral breathing – becoming aware

-We are going to use our abdominal muscles to stop the diaphragm lowering into the abdomen – actually it flattens out in to the abdomen.
+We are going to use our abdominal muscles to stop the diaphragm lowering into the abdomen – actually it flattens out into the abdomen.